Strandgaard96/vehicle_collision_webpage/docs/README.md

 # NYC Vehicle Crashes

 Since 2012 more than 1,000,000 traffic accidents have occured in New York.
 As a result of those accidents around 200,000 people have gotten injured.
-In fact, traffic incidents are the leading cause of injuries in New York City.
+In fact, traffic incidents are the leading cause of injuries in New York City INSERT CITATION HERE.
 The aim of this project is to visualize, analyze and model the traffic incidents in order to find identifiable patterns that could aid the process of reducing the risk of injuries in New York City.
 To enable this, the Motor Vehicle Collisions data sets from NYC database is used (the data can be found here: [Crash Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95), [Vehicle Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Vehicles/bm4k-52h4) and [Persons Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Person/f55k-p6yu)).

 More specifically, we ask the following questions;